U.S. to deploy officials in Qatar in counter-terrorism accord - sources

 A U.S. Department of Justice spokesman declined to comment.

-A Qatari official said that the country's general prosecutor would be working with U.S. officials but that the terms of the cooperation had not been finalised.
+A Qatari official said that the country's general prosecutor would be working with U.S. officials but that the terms of the cooperation had not been finalized.

 The deal suggests White House officials hope to use the Gulf crisis over Qatar as a way to stem alleged financing flows from the wealthy region to terrorist groups.